 Susan J. Demas

-Susan J. Demas is a 21-year journalism veteran and one of the state’s foremost experts on Michigan politics, appearing on MSNBC, CNN, NPR and WKAR-TV’s “Off the Record.”
-In addition to serving as Editor-in-Chief, she is the Advance’s chief columnist, writing on women, LGBTQs, the state budget, the economy and more.
+Susan J. Demas is a 23-year journalism veteran and one of the state’s foremost experts on Michigan politics, appearing on C-SPAN, MSNBC, CNN, NPR and WKAR-TV’s “Off the Record.”
+In addition to serving as Editor-in-Chief, she is the Advance’s chief columnist, writing on women, LGBTQ+ people, the state budget, the economy and more.
 She previously served as Vice President of Farough & Associates, Michigan’s premier political communications firm.
 For almost five years, Susan was the Editor and Publisher of Inside Michigan Politics, the most-cited political newsletter in the state.
-Susan’s award-winning political analysis has run in more than 90 national, international and regional media outlets, including the Guardian U.K., NBC News, the New York Times, the Detroit News and MLive.
+Susan’s award-winning political analysis has run in more than 100 national, international and regional media outlets, including the Guardian U.K., NBC News, the New York Times, the Detroit News and MLive.
 She is the only Michigan journalist to be named to the Washington Post’s list of “Best Political Reporters,” the Huffington Post’s list of “Best Political Tweeters” and the Washington Post’s list of “Best Political Bloggers.”
 Susan was the recipient of a prestigious Knight Foundation fellowship in nonprofits and politics.
 She served as Deputy Editor for MIRS News and helped launch the Michigan Truth Squad, the Center for Michigan’s fact-checking project.
 She started her journalism career reporting on the Iowa caucuses for The (Cedar Rapids) Gazette.
-Susan has hiked over 4,000 solo miles across four continents and climbed more than 70 mountains.
-She also enjoys dragging her husband and two teenagers along, even if no one else wants to sleep in a tent anymore.
+Susan has hiked over 7,000 solo miles across four continents and climbed more than 80 mountains.
+She also enjoys dragging her husband and two kids along, even if no one else wants to sleep in a tent anymore.

 Senior Projects Contributor

 Ken Coleman writes about Southeast Michigan, history and civil rights.
 He is a former Michigan Chronicle senior editor and served as the American Black Journal segment host on Detroit Public Television.
 He has written and published four books on black life in Detroit, including Soul on Air: Blacks Who Helped to Define Radio in Detroit and Forever Young: A Coleman Reader.
 His work has been cited by the Detroit News, Detroit Free Press, History Channel and CNN.
 Additionally, he was an essayist for the award-winning book, Detroit 1967: Origins, Impacts, Legacies.
 Ken has served as a spokesperson for the Michigan Democratic Party, Detroit Public Schools, U.S. Sen. Gary Peters and U.S. Rep. Brenda Lawrence.
 Previously to joining the Advance, he worked for the Detroit Federation of Teachers as a communications specialist.
-He is a Historical Society of Michigan trustee and a Big Brothers Big Sisters of Metropolitan Detroit advisory board member.
+He is a Big Brothers Big Sisters of Metropolitan Detroit advisory board member.